wisemapping/wisemapping-frontend/README.md

 ## Scripts

 Each package might provide the following scripts.
 You can run these for all packages by running it from the root folder.
-Alternatively you can run it for a specific package from inside the package folder you want to.
+Alternatively you can run it for a specific package by passing the `--scope` option.

 ### build